Thegidi: Box office

+Potential sequel

 In April 2014, director Ramesh stated that he would make a sequel to Thegidi in future.
 He said, "Thegidi 2 is definitely on the cards, but it won't happen immediately.
 I have started working on a new project which I intend to work on before the sequel".
 He had planned a sequel even before the release of Thegidi.
 "I didn't have a bound script ready for the sequel, but I had decided to continue the sequel with Vallabha's character that you see in Thegidi.
 I decided this while working on the [first film]".